AusDTO/gov-au-ui-kit/.github/ISSUE_TEMPLATE.md

 ## What I did

 Describe the task you were trying to complete, or the steps you carried out before you encountered the issue.
-Include screenshots, browser details or any other information that you think might be useful.
+Include screenshots or any other information that you think might be useful.

+### What browser and device I was using

+Include the browser and device you were using (if relevant to the feedback)

 ## What I expected to see